JorgenBrattang/staying-healthy/README.md

     - Features an fade in effect to the right opacity and a scale from 0 to 1.
         - Scales with the site.
 - <strong>Main text</strong> that holds the shorten version of an article.
-    - Stays the same at all sizes.
+    - Stays the same at all screen sizes.
 - <strong>Read more</strong> credit text where the article was taken from and to read the full version.
-    - Stays the same at all sizes.
+    - Stays the same at all screen sizes.

 ### <u>Contact</u>